Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 B minor is the chord built from the 3rd note degree of the scale in our example key.
 It contains the B (root) - D (minor 3rd) - F# (major 3rd from the D and a perfect 5th from the B root).

-Pro Tip: An interval of a minor third is also described as being a flattened (or flatted depending on who you're listening to) third.
-Be it a melody (single notes) or harmony (chords), whenever you see a minor third is involved you know the sound quality will have a sad, dark flavour.
+An interval of a minor third is also described as being a flattened (or flatted, depending on who you're listening to) third.
+Be it a melody (single notes) or harmony (chords), whenever you see a minor third involved, you know the sound quality will have a sad, dark flavour.

 Diminished chord: The oddball